 - Details of assessment, intervention, meetings and communications are recorded in ‘patient notes’, or care records, as required by the HCPC.

-- get link Where we gather information from
+- Where we gather information from

 Information is gathered from various platforms including: